chipsalliance/chisel/docs/src/explanations/chisel-type-vs-scala-type.md

 ## `.asInstanceOf` vs `.asTypeOf` vs `chiselTypeOf`

-`.asInstanceOf` is a Scala Runtime cast, usually used for telling the compiler that you have more information than it can infer to convert Scala types:
+`.asInstanceOf` is a Scala runtime cast, usually used for telling the compiler that you have more information than it can infer to convert Scala types:

 ```scala mdoc:silent
 class ScalaCastingModule(gen: () => Bundle) extends Module {